 Hello!
 My research agenda seeks to understand questions at the intersection of identity politics, political behavior, and American political institutions.
-My scholarship is published or forthcoming at the American Political Science Review, Political Behavior, the Journal of Public Economic Theory, and has been featured in major media outlets including FiveThirtyEight / ABC News.
+My scholarship is published in the American Political Science Review, Political Behavior, the Journal of Public Economic Theory, and has been featured in major media outlets including FiveThirtyEight / ABC News and The Atlantic.

 In July 2025, I will start as an Assistant Professor of Political Science at the University of California, Berkeley.
-I am a Faculty Affiliate of the Berkeley Center for American Democracy and the Center for American Political Studies at Harvard University
+I am a Faculty Affiliate of the Berkeley Center for American Democracy and the Center for American Political Studies at Harvard University.
+In Spring 2025, I will be an Associate Member of Nuffield College, Oxford, sponsored by the Politics group.

 CV · Email